apache/kylin/website/docs/development/how_to_write_doc.md

 Pictures usually go into a subfolder called `images`.

-#### Step 3: Add new page to the sidebar
+#### Step 3: Add a new page to the sidebar

-Sidebar contains the menu and the navigation tree of the doc site structure.
+The sidebar contains the menu and the navigation tree of the doc site structure.
 It is maintained in a JS file located at `website/sidebars.js`.

 For example, if you want to add a new doc `how_to_write_doc.md` to be the child of the `development` menu.
 Open the `sidebars.js` and modify the `DevelopmentSideBar` block.
 Add a new block at the tail of `items` of `DevelopmentSideBar`.